skypilot-org/skypilot/docs/source/serving/sky-serve.rst

       accelerators: A100:1
       image_id: docker:docker-image-with-dependency-installed

-    # Here goes the setup and run commands...
+    # Followed by setup and run commands.

 This is easier to configure than machine images, but it may have a longer startup time than machine images since it needs to pull the docker image from the registry in addition to the usual VM setup.